Whether we're in the middle of the annual argument about clothes—"Mom, I will NOT wear THAT to school this fall"—or

 it's an airborne witch's brew of toxic chemicals.
 According to the Union of Concerned Scientists (UCS), diesel pollution has been linked to increased asthma rates, missed school days, hospitalizations, chronic bronchitis, heart disease, cancer, and even premature death.

 Children can be exposed to buses' diesel exhaust while in transit or while buses are sitting in front of the school idling.
 The long-term solution to the problem is for school districts to purchase less-polluting types of buses, but short-term solutions include making sure buses minimize their idling time in front of schools.

 New, cleaner diesel fuel will help lessen emissions, but cleaner fuel won't make older buses "clean"—they'll still need to be retrofitted (or retired).
-To see if your state is doing anything about its belching buses, or for more information in general, see UCS' School Bus Pollution Report Card.

 If you want more information in general about keeping schools safe and clean, check out healthyschools.org.
 And in the meantime, if your kids did anything out-of-line over the summer, tell them that this year you're going to insist they wear only school clothes from the "No Way Mom" label.

 Know a parent who might like this Back to School Safety article?
 Please forward it to them.

 Get Grinning Planet free via email